 Lancashire Police Museum

-Thanks to the passion and commitment from current along with retired police officers and staff who have volunteered their time over the past few years, Lancashire Police Museum will soon open it’s doors at Lancaster Castle.
+Thanks to the passion and commitment from current along with retired police officers and staff who have volunteered their time over the past few years, Lancashire Police Museum has opened its doors at Lancaster Castle.

 We are looking for volunteers with a passion for policing to assist with the day to day running of the museum.
 You will engage with visitors and be on hand to assist with enquiries.